pyca/cryptography/docs/development/custom-vectors/seed.rst

 Verification
 ------------

-The following python code was used to verify the vectors using the `Botan`_ project's Python bindings.
+The following Python code was used to verify the vectors using the `Botan`_ project's Python bindings.

 .. literalinclude:: /development/custom-vectors/seed/verify_seed.py